When normal objects are arranged in a manner that resembles a monster.

 - Arthur: In "Is There a Doctor in the House?"
 Arthur is awakened one night by a thunderstorm.
 His door is open and a flash of lightning makes a shadow appear on the wall outside his bedroom that appears to have pointed horns and a cape.
 It makes Arthur shriek but then we see the shadow was just D.W. with her Mary Moo Cow doll over her head about to round the corner and enter Arthur's room.

 - Curious George in the Dark: George becomes scared of the dark until The Man with the Yellow Hat tells him that the monsters are just the same objects as they are in the light and gives him a nightlight.

-- Subverted AND played straight in the Jimmy Two-Shoes episode "Jimmy, Dont Be A Hero", when Lucius thinks he sees Jimmy in his room at night, it turns out to be a coat rack, but later in the episode, the same thing happens, and this time it really IS Jimmy, creepily watching Lucius while he sleeps.
+- Jimmy Two-Shoes: Zig-zagged in "Jimmy, Don't Be A Hero".
+When Lucius thinks he sees Jimmy in his room at night, it turns out to be a coat rack; later in the episode, however, the same thing happens, and this time it really is Jimmy, creepily watching Lucius while he sleeps.

 - Monster Beach: In an episode, the entire cast gets frightened by a mysterious shadow wandering around their home, which at the end turns out to be simply the kids' uncle.

 - My Little Pony: Friendship Is Magic: In "What Lies Beneath", Silverstream hides from a shadow of the Storm King and his minions.
 When Gallus shows up, he sees that the shadows are merely those of piles of stacked rocks.